-Vocational students combining traditional crafts with the latest technologies to create solutions for the circular economy.
+Craft Your Future aims at vocational students and is a combination of traditional crafts with the latest technologies to create solutions for the circular economy.

-Craft Your Future contributes to social cohesion by letting young people become closer to and more involved with their region’s cultural heritage.
-Students will become aware of their regions traditional crafts and spot the threats that this specific cultural heritage is facing.
+The project contributes to social cohesion by letting young people become closer to and more involved with their region’s cultural heritage.
+Students will become aware of their regions’ traditional crafts and spot the threats that this specific cultural heritage is facing.
 By being aware of and actively involved with cultural heritage, students will learn to cherish it and realize that it is more than historical monuments left behind from the past.
 Students will grasp that cultural heritage is all the things, places and practices that define who we are as individuals, as communities, as regions.
-It will enhance the sense of local pride of youngsters and therefor the liveability of a region.
+It will enhance the sense of local pride of youngsters and therefore the liveability of a region.

 CULTURAL HERITAGE, NEW TECHNIQUES AND SUSTAINABILIY SHAPE OUR IDENTITIES AND LIVES

 The regions Friesland (NL), Central Bulgaria (BG), Valencia (ES) bear a wealth of intangible heritage, such as traditions, knowledge of old crafts and social networks.
-What all regions have in common as well is waste.
-It has become essential to create a circular economy in which the reuse of products and raw materials is maximised, and their value destruction minimised.
+What all regions have in common is waste.
+It has become essential to create a circular economy in which the reuse of products and raw materials is maximized, and their value destruction minimized.
 In Craft Your Future students examine whether the advancing technology and trends can help revitalize old crafts using waste as raw material.

 STUDENTS IN THE LEAD

-Craft your Future recognises that young people in Europe must look outwards and proactively engage with the challenges and opportunities that our modern globalising world provides.
+Craft your Future recognizes that young people in Europe must look outwards and proactively engage with the challenges and opportunities that our modern globalizing world provides.

 What trends & new technologies (e.g. 3D printing and laser cutting but also the use of big data, new ways of interacting, social entrepreneurship, circular economy) are feeding into our society today that can lift traditional crafts to the 21st century?